AlirezaP/AP.AspNet.ResponseCompression/README.md

 # AP.AspNet.ResponseCompression
-AP.AspNet.ResponseCompression is for HTML minification.<br/>
+AP.AspNet.ResponseCompression is for HTML minification and Gzip compression.<br/>
 a middleware for HTML minification.<br/><br/>
+For Html minification:<br/>

           public void Configure(IApplicationBuilder app)
            {